wanlinyang1111/LeetCode-Practice/Arrays-Hashing/Easy/1-Two-Sum/note.md

 Link: https://leetcode.com/problems/two-sum/description/

 ## Key Concepts
 - **The key concept of this problem is using a hash table (dictionary) to store numbers and their indices**.
-This allows for fast look-up of the needed complement to reach the target sum.
+This allows for fast look-up of the needed complement to reach the target sum

 ## 🛠️ Common Errors and How to Avoid Them